Cilantro Lime Chicken

 Description

-Cilantro lime chicken thighs are incredibly juicy and bursting with bright, Latin flavors.
-This is an easy weeknight meal the entire family will love.
-Watch the video above to see how I make it!
+This cilantro lime chicken is incredibly juicy, bursting with bright flavors, and an easy weeknight dinner everyone will love.
+Watch the video below to see how I make this in my kitchen!

 Video